 Next wire together some shorter greenery to make the head.

-Wire the head greenery onto the chicken wire head.
+Then wire the head greenery onto the chicken wire head.

 Lastly, tie the ribbon loosely around the neck to make a scarf.